 Detox programs in San Diego have to be prepared for the rise in addiction rates and understand where the roots of addiction can stem from.
 Addiction is one of the fastest-growing, most unpredictable struggles in modern history because it has physical, mental, social, and even economic triggers, often revolving around past traumas.
 Understanding the interplay between trauma and addiction can help us provide better, more sustainable recovery for our patients.

 Trauma can introduce addictive behaviors.
 It can also inhibit recovery and abstinence.
 Studies have shown this link between trauma and addiction to affect every niche and sector of the US, from soldiers and police officers to children to African-American Women.
 Everyone is susceptible to addiction, and that vulnerability is amplified in the presence of a traumatic history.

-Trauma has a unique way of rewiring our brains and can be addictive in and of its self.
+Trauma has a unique way of rewiring our brains and can be addictive in and of itself.
 One animal study found that our own internal stress response to trauma can produce a sense of calm and relaxation.
-Essentially, we become so over-loaded that our brains stop being able to process the negative aspects of our stress.
+Essentially, we become so overloaded that our brains stop being able to process the negative aspects of our stress.
 We shut down.
 In much the same way that drugs and alcohol help us dissociate from our surroundings, and provides an escape from pain, boredom, or other unpleasant experiences, so can our own stress response.
-It should come as no surprise then that stress and addiction have a powerful biological link, and that trauma can create a dependency on immediate pain relief or euphoria in response to stress.
+It should come as no surprise then that stress and addiction have a powerful biological link and that trauma can create a dependency on immediate pain relief or euphoria in response to stress.
 When addiction is fueled or catalyzed by such a disorder, both the addiction and underlying traumatic disorder have to be treated as comorbid disorders.

 Overcoming Comorbid Trauma and Addiction